Living in the Power of the Holy Spirit

 Question for class discussion:

 Often, our battles are not against the forces of this world – sometimes we need to be conquering demons harassing our lives.
-As a spiritual exercise, name a fear, state the message it is giving to you, and then ask the Holy Spirit what the truth is.
+As a spiritual exercise, name a fear, state the message it is giving to you, and then conquer your demons by asking the Holy Spirit what the truth is.
 By doing so, you are conquering demons harassing you.
 What’s the opposite of the fear’s message?
 What is Jesus telling you about it?
 Whatever he says, make sure you don’t stop praying until you hear him assuring you of his love and his involvement.
 And then figure out: What step can you take that means doing the opposite of fear’s message?
 With Jesus’ loving assurance, you can be conquering demons or their influence in your life.

 D.A. posted her excellent testimony:

 My oldest daughter and I have always had anger between us.
 I can truly say that I was overwhelmed by her anger, because she wouldn’t hold back on her words.
 It was literally something that was so hurtful that I found myself sinking into a depression that I, at the time, didn’t recognize as such.
 The more I prayed and asked God to help us, it seemed she was getting worse with her words of hate.